oer4sdi/OER-DCAT/README.md

 ### How to use the OER module

-### Open License
+Simply download the PDF file from the /docs folder, read and follow the tutorial.

+### Authors and Funding

-This tutorial has been developed in the context of the OER4SDI Project at the Institute for Geoinformatics, University of Münster.
+This Tutorial has been developed in the context of the OER4SDi project at the Institute for Geoinformatics, University of Münster.
 Authors are James Ondieki and Albert Remke.

+The OER4SDI project has been recommended by the Digital University NRW and is funded by the Ministry of Culture and Science NRW.

+### Copyright and License Statement

+You are free to use, alter and share the content of the tutorial under the terms of the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.de) license, unless explicitly stated otherwise for specific parts of the content.
+All logos used are generally excluded.

+Any code provided with the tutorial can be used under the terms of the MIT license.
+Please see the full license terms: https://github.com/oer4sdi/OER-DCAT/blob/main/LICENSE.md.

+The authors can be mentioned as follows: OER-DCAT (2024), James Ondieki, Albert Remke, [www.uni-muenster.de](http://www.uni-muenster.de), [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.de).